notjames/jimconn-shell/projects/sandbox/bayo/README.md

 the most important part of this project wasn't the infrastructure but the way I aggregated the status information.
 After all, the purpose of this was to work on my coding skills.
-So I decided to use an NginX docker container using host-based virtual machines for the infrastructure.
+So I decided to use an NginX docker container using host-based virtual machines for the infrastructure and in my container from where the script is running, simply add the 1K of servers to `/etc/hosts` resolving to the IP address of the web server container.
+This concept worked like a charm.

 # Pre-requisites
-In order to run this project, one must have the following installed:
+In order to run this project as intended (within containers), one must have the following binaries installed:

   * git
   * docker-ce ~ 18.09.7

+# Linux or Mac (Darwin)?
+Technically, since this whole project works within containers, it should work on any OS platform.
+That said, however, I've only tested it on Linux (Ubuntu 18.10).
+Now, if you run it independently, YMMV.
+It *should* work on either Linux or MacOS.

 # How to get this repo
 I placed this in a git repo projects directory that I use for other projects.